ewhiteman27/CS180-Final-Project---Markeplace/Tests.md

 15. Enter store and product name.

 Expected Result: Quanitity avaliable for the product is the orginal quantity - the quantity purchased.

 Test Status:

+16. Select 'Export Purchase History'.
+17. Enter a filepath that the user can acess.

+Expected Result: Application reads 'File Was Exported!".

+Test Status: